Halo-gravity traction device: Technique

 Halo-gravity traction works by straightening and stretching the compressed spine.
 It relies on the viscoelastic properties of vertebrae.
 This means vertebrae can stretch over time.
 Doctors will apply weight to the spine, and gradually increase it over time, slowly straightening and stretching it.
 Patients undergoing the procedure will typically spend the entire course of the treatment, which is usually three to eight weeks, in a hospital.
 Usually, halo-gravity traction is the first step in the treatment plan for a child with severe spinal deformity.
 Following the procedure, it is common for a surgical operation such as spinal fusion surgery to be performed afterward to permanently mend the issue.
 It is utilized before the operation to reduce the need for a more dangerous surgery and to reduce the risk of damage to the soft tissues or nerves that surround the spine during the surgery.
 In addition, HGT has also been found to reduce the risk of complications during the following surgery.

 To perform halo-traction therapy a surgeon will use six to ten small pins to attach a "halo" made of a metal ring to the patient's skull.
 Doctors will typically leave one to two centimeters of distance between the halo and the patient's head.
 It is common for older patients to be given eight pins while younger patients are given 10.
 Prior to pin placement, some patients may undergo hair removal.
 It is not required for successful treatment, but it can help to reduce the risk of pin infection from hair getting caught in a pin or scalp necrosis.
 The pins will be placed into the forehead bones to prevent the head from moving.
 Pin placement is determined using a CT scan.
 The chosen area will be cleaned with betadine swabs.
 Usually, two to three pins are placed in the frontal and occipital areas.
 Pins placed on the occipital area will have to be placed one centimeter above and behind the auricle of the ear.
-Pins placed on the anterior of the head will likely be placed one centimeter to above the sides of the eyebrow to avert potential damage to the supraorbital and the supratrochlear nerves, and potential muscle damage.
+Pins placed on the anterior of the head will likely be placed one centimeter above and to the sides of the eyebrow to avert potential damage to the supraorbital and the supratrochlear nerves, and potential muscle damage.
 Parietal placements are generally avoided as the skull around this area is generally softer, which risks the pins puncturing the temporal artery.
 Typically, the pins will tightened to a torque equivalent to the age of the child using a torque wrench.
 Adults can withstand tighter torques than children can.
-Whilst this operation is being performed the child will be given general anesthesia.
+While this operation is being performed the child will be given general anesthesia.
 In infant children, significantly less torque is required to tighten the pins.
 This allows for the pins to be placed in more areas than they could be placed in older patients.